 A Short History of Peloton

 During this time, instructor-led fitness classes began to gain popularity.
-Companies like SoulCycle and Flywheel created a much more intimate experience with its customers.
+Companies like SoulCycle and Flywheel created a much more intimate experience with their customers.
 Unfortunately, due to his limited availability, John found himself unable to attend many of these classes and had to revert to his home bike.
 “A totally unsatisfying experience”, as he described in the How I Built This podcast.

 He realized there was a void to be filled.
 He quickly sketched out his vision of an indoor bike with an attached monitor, which would stream cycling classes.
 Being a Harvard Business School grad and accomplished exec, Foley tapped into his extensive network and was able to raise a $350,000 seed round along with $50,000 of his own funds.